 Section 3.
-Employees who request a leave of absence without pay due to personal illness (doctor's certificate required) shall be covered with health benefits for six (6) months.
-Such leave can be extended for like periods by resolution of the City Council on an individual basis.
+Employees who request a leave of absence without pay due to personal illness (doctor's certificate required) shall be covered with health benefits for no more than six (6) months.
+Such leave can be extended by resolution of the City Council on an individual basis.
+Leave shall be granted on a non-arbitrary and non-discriminatory basis.